Skip to Content

 Project Reset

-Project Reset is a pre-arraignment diversion program that utilizes a proportionate and effective response to low-level offending.
-Through Project Reset, participants avoid a criminal record by completing community-based programming.
-Project Reset in Staten Island is provided by the Staten Island Justice Center in partnership with the Richmond County District Attorney’s Office.
-Programming options include interactive groups grounded in the tenants of procedural justice and cognitive behavioral therapy, as well as individual sessions focused on connecting individuals with appropriate community-based services.
-These sessions give participants space to reflect on their arrest experience and how to avoid further involvement with the criminal justice system.
+Project Reset is a pre-arraignment diversion program that creates proportionate and effective responses to low-level offending.
+Participants have the opportunity to avoid a criminal record by completing community-based programming.
+On Staten Island, the program is provided by the Staten Island Justice Center in partnership with the Richmond County District Attorney’s Office.
+Programming options include interactive groups grounded in procedural justice and cognitive behavioral therapy, as well as individual sessions focused on connecting individuals with appropriate community-based services.
+These sessions give participants space to reflect on their experience and how to avoid further involvement with the criminal justice system.

 Pretrial Supervised Release

-With support from the City of New York, the Staten Island Justice Center operates a supervised release program for misdemeanor and felony defendants that reduces the reliance on pretrial detention while enhancing the fairness of the justice system.
-In addition to supervision and case management, the program provides referrals to voluntary community-based or on-site programming.
+With support from the City of New York, the Staten Island Justice Center operates a supervised release program for people charged with misdemeanor and felony offenses that reduces the reliance on pretrial detention while enhancing the fairness of the justice system.
+In addition to supervision and case management, the program provides referrals to voluntary community-based or on-site services.

 Alternatives to Incarceration

-Staten Island Justice Center offers a number of short and long-term social service options, including clinical intakes and assessments, case management, and specialized programming (community service, Driver Accountability Program, Theft Accountability Program).
-Service also includes referrals to onsite and community-based services (including psycho-educational programming, job training, counseling, and GED classes).
-Through these alternative-to-incarceration services, Staten Island Justice Center seeks to better address the underlying causes of peoples’ involvement in the criminal justice system, reducing the likelihood of future involvement and increasing community safety.
+The Staten Island Justice Center offers a number of short- and long-term social service options as an alternative to jail and prison.
+We conduct comprehensive clinical assessments to gauge each individual’s unique needs and connect them to case management services.
+We also offer specialized programming, like community service, the Driver Accountability Program, and the Theft Accountability Program.
+Participants may receive referrals to on-site and community-based services, including psycho-educational programming, job training, counseling, and GED classes.
+We aim to better address the underlying causes that bring people into the criminal justice system, reducing the likelihood of future involvement and strengthening community safety.

 Youth Impact

-Youth Impact engages youth across New York City and Newark to become transformative leaders in their communities and beyond.
-Members work in paid internships working to learn leadership skills, prevent youth involvement with the criminal legal system through peer-led diversion, and develop and pilot projects to create positive community impact.
-Youth Impact aims to hire youth who have been directly impacted by criminal legal systems as interns with the belief that those who have been most impacted are most able to lead, develop meaningful solutions, and influence their peers.
+Youth Impact engages young people across New York City and Newark to become transformative leaders in their communities and beyond.
+Members work in paid internships to learn leadership skills, lead peer diversion programs to reduce youth involvement with the criminal legal system, and develop and pilot projects to strengthen their communities.
+The program specifically aims to hire youth who have been directly affected by the justice system, rooted in the belief that those most impacted are most able to lead, develop meaningful solutions, and engage their peers.

 Project READY